-Warrior Games: The USO will collaborate with the Department of Defense, the Department of Veterans Affairs and the US Olympic Committee to support the Warrior Games in 2013 for the fourth straight year.
+Warrior Games: The USO collaborated with the Department of Defense, the Department of Veterans Affairs and the U.S. Olympic Committee to support the 2013 Warrior Games.
 The games are an annual competitive sports event for more than 200 wounded, ill and injured athletes from the Army, Marine Corps, Navy, Coast Guard, Air Force and Special Operations Command.
-In February, USO Warrior and Family Care and USO San Diego were also on hand during the Marine Corps Trials, held at Camp Pendleton in California, as wounded, ill and injured Marines competed for a chance to represent the nation, and the Marine Corps, at the Warrior Games.
 The games are about more than medals and records - they represent pride, sacrifice, courage and teamwork.
+Supporting the event for the fourth straight year, the USO also hosted a Family Fun event for the families and caregivers attending the games.
+The Family Fun event provided an opportunity for families to relax and unwind during a highly competitive week.
+The Mobile USO was also present, and combined with Rocky Mountain USO volunteers, provided support at all the athletic events.

-Ride 2 Recovery: Whether it's climbing a steep mountain or racing across a flat road with their bicycle adapted to fit one leg, one arm or whatever their personal challenge might be, Ride 2 Recovery participants conquer their fears and prove they are a warrior even away from the battlefield.
-The USO collaborates with Ride 2 Recovery, providing adaptive bicycles and support for Project Hero- a cycling training group that prepares ride participants for their upcoming events.
-In addition, the USO Mobile will be onsite to provide lunch and support for seven rides in 2013.
+Ride 2 Recovery: Whether it's climbing a steep mountain or racing down a flat road on bicycles specially adapted, Ride 2 Recovery participants conquer their fears and prove they are a warrior even away from the battlefield.
+The USO collaborates with Ride 2 Recovery, providing bicycles and gear, as well as adaptive bicycles and support for Project Hero- a cycling training group that prepares ride participants at Warrior Transition Units and Wounded Warrior Battalions for their upcoming events.
+This year, the USO will support more than 650 riders through Project Hero.
+In addition, the Mobile USO provided lunch and support for five rides with two more remaining in 2013.

-Rivers of Recovery: In partnership with the nonprofit organization, Rivers of Recovery, the USO offers fly fishing retreats to wounded, ill or injured service members and couples with special emphasis on female service members.
-These excursions are more than time away from the stresses of multiple doctors' appointments and adjusting to life as a wounded, ill or injured service member.
+Rivers of Recovery: In partnership with the nonprofit organization, Rivers of Recovery, the USO offers fly fishing retreats to wounded, ill or injured troops and couples with special emphasis on female troops.

+These excursions are more than time away from the stresses of multiple doctors' appointments and adjusting to life as a wounded, ill or injured.
 Instructors use fly fishing to help participants bond with one another, share experiences and further their recovery.
-The simple act of tying a fly and catching a fish can bring couples closer and similarly break down the walls often put up by female wounded troops, who in most cases, have never participated in a female-exclusive event.
-In 2012, the USO in partnership with Rivers of Recovery hosted 10 excursions and plans to host excursions for 24 service men and women and spouses in 2013.
+The simple act of tying a fly and catching a fish can bring couples closer.
+Similarly, the retreats for female troops break down the walls often put up by wounded service women, who in most cases, have never participated in a female-exclusive event.